cityside1/ZeroClassicChat/README.txt

 First you need to start your Zero Classic Full node! https://github.com/zeroclassic/ZeroClassic/releases/tag/v4.4.4

+The Zero Classic node must be configured correctly for the chat app to work.
+Make sure your zero.conf file includes the following essential settings:

+server=1
+addressindex=1
+experimentalfeatures=1
+insightexplorer=1
+listen=1
+maxconnections=8
+rpcuser=YourRandomUsername
+rpcpassword=YourRandomPassword
+rpcport=8956  # Default RPC port for your node

 After that you start ZeroClassicChat.exe.

 The application will automatically connect to your local node.